ontoportal/documentation/docs/_steps/initial_installation.md

 Virtual Operating System
 * Username: root
-* Password: Ontoportal  -- you are prompted to enter your virtual OS password on the first boot
+* Password: Ontoportal

+You are then prompted to enter your own virtual OS password on the first boot— first enter the default password when prompted, then you will enter your own password twice.
+If in the reset process you enter the wrong default password, the entire sequence restarts.

 OntoPortal Admin User
 * Username: admin